mukeshbhuriya/task-tracker/README.md

 Seed admin:
 - After backend is up, exec into backend container and run `npm run seed` or run the seed script locally.

-Assignment PDF used: /mnt/data/Sharp And Tannan Task for Full Stack Developer.pdf